-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments Recital 3 39 Amendment 45 company.
-The administering State should be allowed to conduct additional checks on the compliance of a specific ship with this Regulation, for the two previous reporting periods and should also ensure that the remedial penalties are paid in due time.
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments remedial penalties are paid in due time.
+1. Exact title to be added later. compliance of a specific ship with this Regulation, for the two previous reporting periods and should also ensure that the remedial penalties are paid in due time.
 1. Exact title to be added later.
-49 (39) Given the importance of consequences that the measures taken by the verifiers under this Regulation may have for the companies concerned, in particular regarding the determination of non-compliant port calls, calculation of the amounts of penalties and refusal to issue a FuelEU certificate of compliance, those companies should be entitled to apply for a review of such measures to the competent authority in the Member State where the verifier was accredited.
-In the light of the fundamental right to an effective remedy, enshrined in Article 47 of the Charter of (39) Given the importance of consequences that the measures taken by the verifiers under this Regulation may have for the companies concerned, in particular regarding the determination of non-compliant port calls, the compiling of information for the calculation of the amounts of penalties and refusal to issue a FuelEU certificate of compliance, those companies should be entitled to apply for a review of such measures to the competent authority in the (39) Given the importance of consequences that the measures taken by the verifiers under this Regulation- may have for the companies concerned, in particular regarding the determination of noncompliant port calls, calculation of the amounts of remedial penalties and refusal to issue a FuelEU eertificatedocument of compliance, those companies should be entitled to apply for a review of such measures to the competent authority inof the Member State where the verifier was accredited.
-In the light of the
+Re cital 3 9 I Amendment 45 49 (39) Given the importance of consequences that the measures taken by the verifiers under this Regulation may have for the companies concerned, in particular regarding the determination of non-compliant port calls, calculation of the amounts of penalties and refusal to issue a FuelEU certificate of compliance, those companies should be entitled to apply for a review of such measures to the competent authority in the Member State where the verifier was accredited.
+In the light of the fundamental right to an effective remedy, enshrined in (39) Given the importance of consequences that the measures taken by the verifiers under this Regulation may have for the companies concerned, in particular regarding the determination of non-compliant port calls, the compiling of information for the calculation of the amounts of penalties and refusal to issue a FuelEU certificate of compliance, those companies should be entitled to apply for a review of such measures to (39) Given the importance of consequences that the measures taken by the verifiers under this Regulation- may have for the companies concerned, in particular regarding the determination of non- compliant port calls, calculation of the amounts of remedial penalties and refusal to issue a FuelEU certificatedocument of compliance, those companies should be entitled to apply for a review of such measures to the competent authority inof the Member State where the verifier (39) Given the importance of consequences that the measures taken by the verifiers under this Regulation- may have for the companies concerned, in particular regarding the determination of non- compliant port calls, calculation of the amounts of remedial penalties and refusal to issue a FuelEU certificatedocument of compliance, those companies should be entitled to apply for a